DAC-2015-08

 Project Information:

-DAC-2015-08 is a Native Forest from Managed Regrowth project located in the Balonne Shire, approximately 70km southwest of the town of Bollon in South West Queensland.
-Registered in September 2015, the project covers a significant area of 10,984 hectares.
-The surrounding region is part of the Mulga Lands bioregion, an area heavily utilized for grazing cattle and sheep.
+DAC-2015-08 is a Native Forest from Managed Regrowth (NFMR) project located in the remote Balonne Shire of South West Queensland.
+The project area is situated approximately 80km southwest of the town of Bollon and 100km west of Dirranbandi.
+Registered in September 2015, the project covers a substantial area of 10,984 hectares.

-The "DAC" in the project name refers to the original proponent, Devine Agribusiness Carbon, a company acquired by GreenCollar in 2021.
-The project was transferred to the current proponent, Pastoral Partners Australia, in late 2023.
-Pastoral Partners Australia is an investment fund backed by Morrison & Co that acquires grazing properties to manage them for both sustainable protein production and carbon sequestration.
+The project name "DAC" refers to the original proponent, Devine Agribusiness Carbon, a Queensland-based developer acquired by GreenCollar in 2021.
+However, in December 2023, the project proponent was transferred to Pastoral Partners Australia (PPA).
+PPA is an investment platform managed by Morrison (formerly Morrison & Co) that acquires and manages pastoral assets to balance agricultural production with carbon sequestration.